DIVING IN ALOR

 Alor, though not yet widely famous, is considered one of the best dive destinations in Indonesia.
 Situated in the Coral Triangle, Alor is home to some of the richest marine biodiversity in the world.
 This archipelago of volcanic islands caters to both wide-angle lovers and muck diving enthusiasts.

-Unspoiled Coral Reefs
+Thriving Coral Reefs

 Untouched dive sites teem with colorful reefs and marine life, while local fishermen employ traditional, handcrafted methods, adding cultural richness.